MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-edit.md

     Invoke-AzRestMethod -Path ("$ResourceId"+"?api-version=2022-06-01") -Method PUT -Payload $DCRContent
     ```

-1. Upon successful call, you should get the response with status code “200”, indicating that your DCR is now updated.
+1. Upon successful call, you should get the response with status code `200`, indicating that your DCR is now updated.

-1. You can now navigate to your DCR and examine its content on the portal via “JSON View” function, or you could repeat the first part of the tutorial to retrieve DCR content into a file.
+1. You can now navigate to your DCR and examine its content on the portal via **JSON View** function, or you could repeat the first part of the tutorial to retrieve DCR content into a file.

 ## Putting everything together